codefellows/code-201-add-a-form/README.md

 # Code 201: Add a form
 Lab assignment for seattle-201d6

+This project is based off of a demo of a Code 201 class project; originally built by Scott Schmidt.

 ## Instructions

 Run and study this code to see how it works and what it does.
 What we want to do, in general, is add a form to the sales.html page so that data from the form is passed through the cookie stand constructor function and adds a new location to the table.